Did you know that Parc des Sommets offers a 40% discount for your school outings?

 Access to the hiking and equestrian trails is free for Bromont residents (proof of residence required via Bciti).
 However, Bromont residents have to buy their pass on Bciti if they are doing mountain bike.
 The fee is donated to the organization Les Amis des Sentiers who are the only ones to ensure the sustainability of the trails in Bromont by seeing to their protection, maintenance and development.

-Nature, forests, biodiversity, lakes and mountains, we have so many kilometres of trails for outdoors enthusiasts!
+Nature, forests, biodiversity, lakes and mountains, we have so many kilometres of trails for outdoors enthusiasts.

 Only an hour’s drive from Montreal, right at the border of the picturesque Eastern Townships, Bromont stands out among hikers and nature lovers due to is proximity, the amazing landscapes and the variety of terrain that visitors can explore here.